ed-kung/CSUN-Econ-160/README.md

 ### Minimum Attempt Policy

 You must at least attempt to answer every question on an assignment.
 If you skip a question without attempting an answer, you may receive a grade of zero for the entire assignment.

+Why do I have a minimum attempt policy?
+Because demonstrating effort is important, especially in the workplace.
+Not even attempting an assignment is worse than attempting it and getting it wrong.
+I want to encourage all students to at least make an attempt at all tasks.
+As Kobe Bryant said, "You miss 100% of the shots you don't take."

 ### Students with Disabilities